 A rugged trail through a very pretty area, with several stream hops and views from a hawk watch.

-- For other hikes on the Four Birds Trail in nearby Farny State Park, try Four Birds Trail – Splitrock Reservoir, Four Birds Trail (North), and Splitrock Reservoir Loop
+- Nearby: Four Birds Trail – Splitrock Reservoir, Four Birds Trail (North), and Splitrock Reservoir Loop

 This area is now covered on the Jersey Highlands Trails map set.